lhneves/react-base/README.md

 # React App Base Project

-The intention of this code is that you can simple fork this repositorie and start your own project.
+The intention of this code is that you can simple fork this repository and start your own project.

 What will you find in this code?